leangjia/blender_docs/manual/physics/fluid/type/flow.rst

 .. _bpy.types.FluidFlowSettings.velocity_coord:

 Initial X, Y, Z
    Initial velocity along X, Y, Z coordinates.
-Can be used in addition to initial velocity along :ref:`Normal <bpy.types.FluidFlowSettings.velocity_normal>`.
+Can be used in addition to the initial velocity along the :ref:`Normal <bpy.types.FluidFlowSettings.velocity_normal>`.

 .. _bpy.types.FluidFlowSettings.use_texture: